krusts31/codam_projects/CPP-projects/CPP_piscine/README.md

 # CPP modules

-##### this is where I learned the baisics of CPP
+##### this is where I learned the basics of CPP

 ### My journey

-I have tried a bit of `java, php, python` before this, but I did not get how OOP worked, what was that `object.` syntax about and what the hell is a constructor it all just seamd uncomprehandable and I could not really reason about the code I was copying from the internet.
-Well after the CPP modules I understood the baisics of OOP quit well. :)
+I have tried a bit of `java, php, python` before this, but I did not get how OOP worked, what was that `object.` syntax about and what the hell is a constructor it all just seemed uncomprehensible and I could not really reason about the code I was copying from the internet.
+Well after the CPP modules I understood the basics of OOP quite well. :)

-What I leared:
+What I learned:
 ##### Module00
 1. std::cout` and `std::endl`.
 2. Contrstrucotr and deconstructos.